-According to a Federal Reserve report, total consumer debt rose to $14.6 trillion at the close of 2020.
-CNBC reports that the average American is $90,460 in debt.
-These numbers can seem too big to climb back from, but with debt relief companies and debt relief options, there may be hope.
+According to a Federal Reserve report, total consumer debt rose to $16.9 trillion at the close of 2022.
+According to Business Insider, the average American has between $46,000-$96,000 in debt, depending on state and age.
+These numbers can seem too big to come back from, but with debt relief companies and debt relief options, there is hope.

-In this article, we will share everything you need to know about pathways to help get you out of debt.
-From debt relief companies to consumer credit counseling, it is possible to get back to good financial standing.
+In this article, we will share everything you need to know about ways to help get you out of debt.
+From debt relief companies to consumer credit counseling, getting back to good financial standing is possible.

 What is Debt Relief?